Timeline of glaciation: Nomenclature of Quaternary glacial cycles

 Whereas the first 30 million years of the Late Cenozoic Ice Age mostly involved Antarctica, the Quaternary has seen numerous ice sheets extending over parts of Europe and North America that are currently populated and easily accessible.
 Early geologists therefore named apparent sequences of glacial and interglacial periods of the Quaternary Ice Age after characteristic geological features, and these names varied from region to region.
 The marine record preserves all the past glaciations; the land-based evidence is less complete because successive glaciations may wipe out evidence of their predecessors.
 Ice cores from continental ice accumulations also provide a complete record, but do not go as far back in time as marine data.
 Pollen data from lakes and bogs as well as loess profiles provided important land-based correlation data.
 The names system has mostly been phased out by professionals.
 It is now more common for researchers to refer to the periods by their marine isotopic stage number.
 For example, there are five Pleistocene glacial/interglacial cycles recorded in marine sediments during the last half million years, but only three classic glacials were originally recognized on land during that period (Mindel, Riss and Würm).

-Land-based evidence works acceptably well back as far as MIS 6, but it has been difficult to coordinate stages using just land-based evidence before that.
+Land-based evidence works acceptably well back as far as MIS 6 (see Marine isotope stages, Stages), but it has been difficult to coordinate stages using just land-based evidence before that.
 Hence, the "names" system is incomplete and the land-based identifications of ice ages previous to that are somewhat conjectural.
 Nonetheless, land based data is essentially useful in discussing landforms, and correlating the known marine isotopic stage with them.